AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/how-access-levels-work/functionality-available-for-objects.md

 ## Tasks

-In each legacy access level, you can configure the following options for tasks:
+In each access level, you can configure the following options for tasks:

 <table style="table-layout:auto">
  <col>